TomArcher/node-sandbox/node-sandbox/docs/packages.md

 # Azure NuGet packages for Node.js developers

-This project provides a Node.js package that makes it easy to consume and manage Microsoft Azure Services.

-## Usage

 This page lists all of the individual Azure Node.js packages in a single place.
 To install a specific package, open a bash or command window on a machine with npm (Node Package Manager) installed, and execute the **Install command** listed next to the desired package